|

 heading.
 The default is 2v.

-HY declared-level actual-level title-suffix
+HY declared-level actual-level title

-and size.
+size.
 It could be used to change indentation.

-HZ declared-level actual-level title-suffix
+HZ declared-level actual-level title

 mm calls HZ after formatting the heading, just